samerfouad/DevOps-practice/README.md

 - Name the pipeline and click Create.

-- Your toolchain page now should look like this:
+- Your toolchain page now should look like this.

+We’ll be adding two stages: a “Build” stage and a “Deploy” stage.
+It is while configuring these stages that we’ll be referencing the application code, the repository we forked earlier, to build and deploy.

 1. `git clone YOUR_REPO_URL`